7 Best Ways To Successfully Quit Smoking

 NRT is a great weapon in the battle against nicotine addiction and ups your chances of giving up the habit permanently.
 Co-opting other strategies will improve the chances of your quitting cigarettes and staying smoke-free.
 Studies show that NRT accompanied by monitoring and behavioral support improves outcomes for smokers wanting to quit.6

 Also, research on NRT has shown that it is a reasonably safe method to adopt for virtually all adult smokers.
 People with existing heart or lung disease should definitely consult their doctors, though.
 Pregnant women and adolescents should also seek professional advice before trying NRT.7

 Medications such as bupropion SR or varenicline can help fight your nicotine addiction.
-They do, however, come with their own side effects such as nausea, dryness of the mouth, sleep problems etc. Pregnant women and people with medical conditions should stay off these.
+They do, however, come with their own side effects such as nausea, dryness of the mouth, and sleep problems.
+Pregnant women and people with medical conditions should stay off these.
 The safest bet is to check with your doctor before starting them.
 You could also seek professional advice on the efficacy of combining medications such as a nicotine patch with gum, inhaler, or lozenges to help your efforts to quit smoking.8